Cambridge – or Kumereti as it’s called in Maori – is in the heart of the Waikato, the second largest region for Maori population in the country.

 It’s estimated that one in seven of New Zealand’s Maori live in the Waikato – that’s almost 80,000 people.

 In pre-European days, the Cambridge area had a number of pa (fortified villages) and King Tawhiao, is recorded as saying: “Ko Arekahanara toku haona kaha Ko Kemureti toku oko horoi Ko Ngaruawhaia toku turangawaewae.”
 Translated to English, he said: “Alexandra (now known as Pirongia) is my stronghold, Cambridge is my wash basin, Ngaruawahia is my footstool.”

 The name “Waikato” comes from Maori and translates as “flowing water”, a reference to Waikato River, the country’s longest (425km) which flows through Cambridge and has special spiritual meaning for Maori, especially the Tainui iwi (regional tribe).

-The story of Cambridge's history, and links with Maori, can be explored at the Cambridge Museum located in the Old Court House, 24 Victoria St. It's open Sunday - Friday between 10am and 4pm.
+The story of Cambridge’s history, and links with Maori, can be explored at the Cambridge Museum located in the Old Court House, 24 Victoria St. It’s open weekdays 10 – 4, Weekends and public holidays 10 – 2.

 The Cambridge Community Marae is on the corner of Bracken Street and Pope Terrace, Leamington, and overlooks the Waikato River.